-This study proved that managers sitting down with their workers, inviting them, and explaining the benefits for both their current role and the future role was more powerful than the ability of the trainer or the approach of the training.
+This study proved that managers sitting down with their workers, inviting them, and explaining the benefits for both their current and the future roles was more powerful than the trainer’s ability or the training approach.

 2. Introducing Supervisors and Managers to The Leadership Journey

-The invitation must clearly state the reason your company is offering training and the positive impact it will have to the student and company.
+The invitation must clearly state why your company is offering training and the positive impact it will have on the student and company.

 Students should know that taking The Leadership Journey will make their lives easier.
 Communication, teamwork, and productivity will improve.
 There will be less conflict and fewer problems.
 Relationships will be professional and built on trust.
 Energy levels and attitudes will rise.

-Explaining benefits helps supervisors to take ownership of training, maximizes ROI by increasing their efforts and makes the training more successful.
+Explaining the benefits helps supervisors to take ownership of training, maximizes ROI by increasing their efforts, and makes the training more successful.